GainorB/react-use-heroku/README.md

 > Have you deployed any of your projects on Heroku's Free Plan?
 You definitely noticed your app sleeps after **30** minutes of inactivity. `react-use-heroku` is custom hook that fetchs an endpoint on your server to **wake up** heroku.
 At this point, render a loading message, once successful, load your app.

 🚨Note: This package **doesn't** ping heroku every 30 minutes to wake it up.
-All this hook accomplishes, is preventing your application from rendering a blank screen, instead it will show loading text until the server is available.
+All this hook accomplishes, is preventing your application from rendering a blank screen initially, instead it will render loading text (or whatever else you wish) until the server is available.

 # Install